-KeyboardKit is a Swift SDK that lets you create fully customizable keyboards with a few lines of code, using SwiftUI.
+KeyboardKit lets you create custom keyboards with a few lines of code, using Swift & SwiftUI.

 KeyboardKit can be installed with the Swift Package Manager: